Trevahok/educayshun/README.md

 - bootstrap/ bootswatch - UI framework
 - Pug - Templating Engine
 - bcrypt - for salted hashing of password
-- mongoose - for storing data in MongoDB
+- mongoose - for storing data in MongoDB using MongoDB Atlas on the cloud
 - datatables - for sorting and filtering Tables in HTML
+- heroku - for deployed version.

 ---